kermitt2/Pub2TEI/Readme.md

 Alternatively, you can try to use a non-validating XML parser like [piccolo](http://piccolo.sourceforge.net/using.html), see also [here](https://www.saxonica.com/html/documentation/sourcedocs/controlling-parsing.html).

-In practice, maybe with some unreasonable efforts, it is normally possible to prevent any possible idiotic online fetching of resources, combining all the above tricks, and get the expected "one hundred files transformed per second".
-Using the web service and application, via the Docker image in particular, solves already all these problems and should be prefered.
+In practice, it is normally possible to prevent any possible idiotic online fetching of resources, combining all the above tricks, and get the expected "one hundred files transformed per second".
+Using the web service and application, via the Docker image in particular, solves already all these problems.

 ## License